 - Production Budget: Provide a production budget that includes engagement and outreach activities.

 - Script Excerpt: Provide a 20-page excerpt of the script.
 Excerpt should contain a song or dialogue that exemplifies how the piece engages the audience around a particular issue.

 - Context: Provide context for the script excerpt, noting which portion of the story is highlighted.

-- Promoting Conversations: How will you promote conversations around these issues?
+- promote conversations around these social issues

 - Mission Statement: Please include your mission statement and, if available, include your vision statement and core values too.

 - Geographic Region: Select the state in which your organization is domiciled.
 (AK, CA, OR, WA).

 - Revenue: Provide annual revenue for most recently-completed fiscal year.